RobertBoganKang/terminal_see_audio/README.md

 python see.py
 ```

-More clear image can be achieved by setting smaller font size.
+More clear image can be achieved by setting smaller font size in terminal.

 ## Language